Fire & Emergency Services

 The Borough of Phoenixville provides critical funding that enables the Department to perform all necessary fire, rescue, and medical support services.
-According to the U.S. Census Bureau, the Borough as an estimated population of 18,602 over a land area of almost 4 square miles, which includes portions of the Schuylkill River and French Creek.
+According to the U.S. Census Bureau, the Borough as an estimated population of 19,354 over a total area of 3.8 square miles, which includes portions of the Schuylkill River and French Creek.
 An increase in population is expected, over the next few years, due to significant investments in residential and commercial development projects.

-The Department staff includes a full-time Chief of Fire and Emergency Services, two full-time Captains, 30 part-time staff and 36 volunteers.
+The Department staff includes a full-time Chief of Fire and Emergency Services, two full-time Assistant Chiefs, 18 part-time staff and 36 volunteers.
 The Borough is committed to growing a strong combination response model comprised of additional full-time staff and volunteers.
-The Borough secured State RACP funding for the new fire station that is set to open early summer of 2022.
-This state-of-the-art facility will have living quarters for up to 10 personnel and six drive-thru apparatus bays that will allow for safe and efficient operation.
+The Borough secured State RACP funding for the new fire station that officially opened on August 20, 2022.
+This state-of-the-art facility has living quarters for up to 10 personnel and six drive-thru apparatus bays that allow for safe and efficient operation.

 After an extensive process to merge the three fire companies located within the Borough limits, the Phoenix Hose, Hook and Ladder Company No. 1 (PHH&L) was the remaining organization that would provide volunteers to support the efforts of the Borough to improve the fire and emergency services delivery system.
 PHH&L was founded 1874 and is a registered 501(c)(3) non-profit in the Commonwealth of Pennsylvania.